Ashford University Restructures and Launches New Program

 Ashford Launches New Online Bachelor’s Degree and Opens Veterans Center

 Ashford University’s online program is designed to prepare students for tech careers that require both computer programming skills and the business knowledge needed to implement reliable software systems.
-The program, which is currently accepting students, will lead to a Bachelor of Science in Computer Software Technology.
+The program, which is currently accepting students, will lead to a BSc in Computer Software Technology.
 Students will develop the technical knowledge and applied skills needed to work in all stages of the software development lifecycle from software design and testing to managing and marketing innovative software projects.

 As stated in a news release issued earlier this week, Dr. Ken Edick, Associate Dean of the Forbes School of Business & Technology at Ashford University, is optimistic about the program’s potential: “The Bachelor of Science in Computer Software Technology degree prepares students to develop and maintain software systems that satisfy customer requirements.
 The program prepares students to help satisfy the growing need for trained technologists in businesses of all sizes that are increasingly dependent on tech-savvy employees to compete in the global marketplace.”

 While Ashford University’s new bachelor’s program does sound compelling, the program will face some tough competition on the online market.
 Both Penn State World Campus and Arizona State University also offer online software engineering and this is just to name a few of the notable competitors.
 Given the tough competition, Ashford University’s decision to brand their new degree as one focused on “computer software technology” seems wise, since at the very least, in name, their degree will stand out from other online offerings focused more broadly on software development and software engineering.